wcarvalho/dirc-detector/generator/README.md

 ```
 generator -c "custom-details.txt"
 ```
-  + example settings could be
+  + example parameters could be
 ```
 // custom-details.txt
 maxpars: 1                     // The desired number of particles in the DIRC is 1